-31. May the basketball coach supervise an open gym provided it is open to all students and no coaching or instruction takes place?
+31. May the basketball coach supervise an open gym provided it is open to all students from that school and no coaching or instruction takes place?

 Yes.
 An open gym as described in the question is a legal activity provided that 50% or less of the participants are members of the school team.